-Price Threshold Method of Procurement Required Approval Level Less than \$6,500 Small Purchase Director of Facilities Department Directors \$6,500 - \$100,000 IFB Executive Director
+Price Threshold Method of Procurement Required Approval Level Less than \$6,500 Small Purchase Department DirectorsHeads \$6,500 - \$250,000 IFB Chief Executive Officer Greater than \$250,000 IFB Executive Board

 D. Sole Source

 Procurements accomplished through solicitation or acceptance of a proposal from only one available source or solicitation of a number of sources in which competition is determined inadequate.